Scientists

 WTM movement focuses on the grace of motion between body parts.
 Looking at how movement travels through the skeleton is key to understanding what is in and out of awareness.
 Cognitive functioning or dysfunction can be understood by observing what parts of the body are not used.
 This is particularly evident in developmental movements.

-What was missing in the children’s movements who showed cognitive disorders behaviors?
+What was missing in the children’s movements with disorders?

 Research shows infants missing some developmental movement stages are predicted to get cognitive disorders.
 (Zuk, 2011) However, trying to make infants (or children) achieve the type of movement was not the goal.
 Actions were designed for the child to experience sensations related to their awkwardness.
 Movements gave sensations (a body awareness) of where and how the awkwardness lacked functional integration in its organization.